 Oak roof materials are surprisingly economical compared to man-made materials and their production has a far lower environmental impact.

 In essence, the basic truss design is that of a long based triangle with a tie beam at the base which sits on top of the opposing walls to support the weight of the roof.

-Traditionally, there are three main designs of trusses used: the king, queen and collar truss.
-Each performs the role of support equally well, just using different styles of weight distribution.
-In modern buildings the choice of one particular design over the others is mainly aesthetic.
+Traditionally, there are three main designs of trusses used: the King, Queen and Collar Truss.
+Each performs the role of support equally well, but use different styles of weight distribution.

 Half or Mono Trusses

-An arched truss shares many design elements with the King and Queen styles, but the tie beam at the base is a curved or arched rather than straight.
-This gives a more decorative look to the truss but also increases head space below the truss itself.
-These give a more rustic feel to the design whilst retaining all the strengths of the structure
+An Arched Truss shares many design elements with the King and Queen styles.
+However, the tie beam at the base is a curved or arched rather than straight.